Fierioziy/ParticleNativeAPI/README.md

 To check the methods for certain's particle type, look at its class for method overloads or (if present) class it extends.

-There are currently 9 types of particle type in this API:
+There are currently 11 types of particle type in this API:
 - `ParticleType`,
 - `ParticleTypeBlock`,
 - `ParticleTypeBlockMotion`,
 - `ParticleTypeColorable extends ParticleType`,
 - `ParticleTypeMotion extends ParticleType`,
 - `ParticleTypeDust`,
+- `ParticleTypeDustTransitional`,
 - `ParticleTypeItemMotion`,
 - `ParticleTypeNote extends ParticleType`,
-- `ParticleTypeRedstone extends ParticleType`.
+- `ParticleTypeRedstone extends ParticleType`,
+- `ParticleTypeVibration`.

 All particle types that extends `ParticleType` only invokes `packet` method with certain parameters.